New York City, United States of America - Things to Do in New York City

 Insider Tips

-Many museums offer 'pay-what-you-wish' hours or suggested donations for New York residents, and some have free admission times for everyone
+Many museums offer 'pay-what-you-wish' hours or free admission times for residents and students - check websites for current policies

 Explore Activities in New York City